sngular/kloadgen/README.md

 * **Key Serialized Config** : This jmeter config allows to configure a Key Schema from a Schema Registry

 * **Key File Serialized Config** : This jmeter config allows to upload a key schema file instead to get it from the Schema Registry

+* **Key Simple Config** : This jmeter config allows to define a simple basic key to send into de message.

 ### Setup